 - LWSC: - i.
-Costly nature of water delivery by bowser - ii.
+Electricity outages affecting water supply - ii.
+Heavy rainfall has resulted in flooding and overflow of septic tanks and pit latrines, posing further risk of spread of the outbreak - iii.
+Costly nature of water delivery by bowser - iv.
 Some tanks are inaccessible due to deteriorating condition of roads following the rains